Jerry Morris: Research

 World map of cardiovascular disease, 2004.

-Morris was perhaps the first person to analyze data on cardiovascular disease and physical activity at scale.
+Morris was perhaps the first person to analyse data on cardiovascular disease and physical activity at scale.
 By performing a large scale survey, he first noticed in 1949 that the sedentary drivers of London's double-decker buses had higher rates of cardiovascular disease than the conductors who climbed the stairs.
 He extended the study and noticed that postmen who delivered the mail by bike or on foot had fewer heart attacks than sedentary men who served behind counters or as telephonists and clerks.

 He performed further studies that showed slow movements such as gardening helped very little, and exercise had to be more vigorous to help.
 After several more years of study, he published the seminal paper on the topic in the British Medical Journal in 1958, titled Coronary Heart Disease and Physical Activity of Work.
 His findings were presented at the 1958 Ernestine Henry Lecture.